Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Experimental Details

-\textbf{Input Processing:} We process our three input modalities: audio, text, and image as follows:\\ \textit{Audio:} We convert all of our input audios to mono-audio, randomly sample a 10-second segment, and resample to 32000 Hz.
-The audio then undergoes Short-Time Fourier Transform (STFT) with window size of 1024 and hop length of 320, followed by conversion to mel-spectrogram with 64 bands for frequencies from 50 Hz to 14000 Hz.\\ \textit{Text:} Both audio captions and image captions are tokenized using the \texttt{google/flan-t5-large} tokenizer.\\ \textit{Image:} For the GeoSound dataset, we center-crop satellite images based on a scale (uniformly sampled from \{1, 3, 5\}) multiplied by source-specific tile sizes (256px for Sentinel, 300px for Bing).
-For SoundingEarth, we only center-crop 256px.
-In both cases, we resize the cropped images to 224x224px and apply color jitter and normalization.
+\textbf{Input Processing:} We process our three input modalities: audio, text, and image as follows:\\ \textit{Audio:}We convert all input audio to mono, randomly sample a 10-second segment, and resample it to 32,000 Hz.
+The audio then undergoes STFT (window size 1024, hop length 320), followed by conversion to a 64-band Mel spectrogram (50–14,000 Hz), yielding a tensor of shape $1001 \times 64$, where $N^a = 1001$ denotes the number of temporal frames and $F = 64$ denotes the number of Mel frequency bins.\\ \textit{Text:} Both audio captions and image captions are tokenized using the \texttt{google/flan-t5-large} tokenizer with \texttt{model\_max\_length} of $512$.\\ \textit{Image:} For the GeoSound dataset, we center-crop satellite images using a scale factor ($s$) from \(\{1, 3, 5\}\), multiplied by the source-specific tile sizes (256\,px for Sentinel-2 and 300\,px for Bing).
+During training, to learn a unified multi-scale embedding space, we uniformly sample $s$ from \(\{1, 3, 5\}\).
+For the SoundingEarth dataset, we apply a single-scale center crop of 256\,px (i.e., scale \(=1\)).
+In both cases, the cropped images are resized to \(224\times224\) pixels and augmented with color jitter and normalization during training.
+The image encoder patchifies the image with a \(16 \times 16\) patch size, producing 196 tokens (\(N^{i,s}\)).\\

 \textbf{Metadata:} Following PSM \cite{khanal2024psm}, \name\ is also trained with metadata (geolocation, month, hour, audio source, and audio caption source) in addition to satellite imagery and associated audio and text.
-For the GeoSound dataset used in our work, the geotagged audios were collected from four different sources: Freesound, Aporee, iNaturalist, and Flickr.
-The audio caption can either come from the user-uploaded textual description or be generated using recent SOTA audio-to-text generation models such as Pengi \cite{deshmukh2023pengi} or Qwen-Audio \cite{Qwen-Audio}, with the caption selection based on the caption's CLAP score \cite{wu2023large} with the ground-truth audio.
+For the GeoSound dataset used in our work, geotagged audio was collected from four sources: Freesound, Aporee, iNaturalist, and Flickr.
 Each metadata component is embedded into a 1024-dimensional vector and fused using \name's transformer-based metadata fusion module.
-To prevent overfitting, we apply a dropout rate of 0.5, independently dropping each metadata component during training.
+To prevent overfitting, we apply a dropout rate of 0.5, independently dropping each metadata component during training.\\ \textbf{Audio Captions:} The audio caption can either come from the user-uploaded textual description or be generated using recent SOTA audio-to-text generation models such as Pengi \cite{deshmukh2023pengi} or Qwen-Audio \cite{Qwen-Audio}, with the caption selection based on the caption's CLAP score \cite{wu2023large} with the ground-truth audio.
+For the \textit{GeoSound} dataset, this resulted in 58.7\% of audio captions from Pengi, 23.8\% from Qwen-Audio, and 17.5\% from human-annotated text.\\